njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ---
 ### Pier-Alain Cotte

 The seeds for Nuance were planted in 1992 when Mr. Cotte founded Visioneer.
-At that time Visioneer focused on "intelligent document capture solutions" or scanners.
+At that time, Visioneer focused on "intelligent document capture solutions" or scanners.

 ![](pierre.webp){ width="340" height="470" style="display: block; margin: 0 auto" }